nodeshift/nodejs-reference-architecture/docs/development/kubernetes-dev-environment.md

 # Replicating non-stateless DBs/queues locally
 If possible, avoid using shared databases and use local k8s deployments of the databases/queues to avoid test case collision between developers.
-As long as you are careful to make sure your development zone does not contain customer data, then making backups of your development databases and loading those backups in local development copies can help speed up your testcase creation process and leverage
-"end to end" tests that may use such data.
-Remember, you can use Minio to locally replicate storage in S3.
+As long as you are careful to make sure your development zone does not contain customer data, then making backups of your development databases and loading those backups in local development copies can help speed up your testcase creation process and leverage "end to end" tests that may use such data.
+It's common to use public helm charts (or make a copy of them) to deploy these databases in your local or CICD environments.
+Example charts:
+ * Minio to locally replicate S3 APIs and storage: https://github.com/minio/minio/tree/master/helm/minio
+ * A huge selection of others can be found from Bitnami's collection at https://github.com/bitnami/charts/tree/main/bitnami

 # Doing interactive nodejs debugging in containers
 The kubernetes pod's spec.containers.args field can be configured in a helm chart to conditionally override of the primary command the